 To me the secret with Sauvignon blanc is to grow the vines in a cool region with low crops per vine which ensures fruit intensity, ripeness, concentration of middle palate flavour and a natural fresh acid balance.
 It is this depth of flavour which distinguishes excellent Sauvignon blanc from the thin, weedy examples of Sauvignon blanc which are so common.

-Tightly structured generously flavoured wine but with an almost juicy mid -palate and a fine, long, savoury finish.
+Lively, tightly structured wine but with a generous, supple mid palate and a fine, long, savoury finish.

-PalateFresh fruit with a lively supple richness on the palate and a lingering, crisp finish.
-Long and delicate.
+PalateFresh fruit with a lively juicy richness on the palate and a lingering, crisp finish.
+Long and delicate

 RegionLenswood, Adelaide Hills